surma/surma.dev/content/things/webgpu.md

   <figcaption>The struct has a hole (padding) in its memory layout due to alignment constraints.</figcaption>
 </figure>

-I used the compute shader to store `999` the first field of the struct, to mark where the struct begins in the ArrayBuffer.
+I used the compute shader to store `999` the first field of the struct, to mark where the struct begins in the buffer.
 There’s a total of 6 numbers until we reach the next `999`, which is a bit surprising because the struct really only has 5 numbers to store: `radius`, `position.x`, `position.y`, `velocity.x` and `velocity.y`.
-Taking a closer look, it is clear that the number after `radius` is always $0$.
+Taking a closer look, it is clear that the number after `radius` is always 0.
 This is because of alignment.

 Each WGSL data type has well-defined [alignemnt requirements][wgsl alignment].
-If a data type has an alignment of $N$, it means that a value of that data type can only be stored at an address that is a multiple of $N$. `f32` has an alignment of 4, while `vec2<f32>` has an alignment of 8.
+If a data type has an alignment of $N$, it means that a value of that data type can only be stored at a memory address that is a multiple of $N$. `f32` has an alignment of 4, while `vec2<f32>` has an alignment of 8.
 If we assume our struct starts at address 0, then the `radius` field can be stored at address 0, as 0 is a multiple of 4.
-The next field in the struct is `vec2<f32>`, which has an alignment of 8, and the first free address is 4, which is _not_ a multiple of 8.
+The next field in the struct is `vec2<f32>`, which has an alignment of 8.
+However, the first free address after `radius` is 4, which is _not_ a multiple of 8.
 To remedy this, the compiler adds padding of 4 bytes to get to the next address that is a multiple of 8.
 This explains what we see in the DevTools console.

 <figure>
   <img loading="lazy" width=797 height=605 src="./alignmenttable.avif">